iasonliu/hackernews/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was React learning for Hacknews

 ## Available Scripts